PrincetonUniversity/compcomp/README.md

 `compcomp` after the AEC begins its work could result in transitory build issues on `master`.

+### Extraction and Builtin Support

+The extracted version of the compiler is `driver/CompositionalCompiler.v`.
+Since `CompositionalCompiler.v` does not yet enable inlining, this version of the compiler does not currently support certain inlined CompCert intrinsics such as `__builtin_bswap`.
+We plan to add support for inlining and inlined builtins in the near future.

 ## Files

 An HTML rendering of the code is browsable at: